-- Aim Higher - Two Aim Higher mentors in 2016 from Birmingham City University have worked with some of our young people, (please ask Julie for more information)
+- Aim Higher - An Aim Higher mentor in 2020 from Birmingham City University have worked with some of our young people, (please ask Julie for more information)

 - Unifest (A summer programme aimed at those interested in exploring what University is like)